danya02/slon-winter-2019-lit-club/main.md

 The demonstration was conducted on such a large scale that the state of Michigan had to conduct an impromptu election.
 In that election, Mr {{x}} won a majority vote."

-Some more taps later, the image fades through to a screenshot of some server logs.
+Some more taps later, the image fades through to the picture they got from ATLAS.
-"I now hold posession of the election server's logs.
-In the case of a legal challenge -- and I confidently predict there to be one -- I have the capacity to prove they are valid and true.
-They show that the majority of votes for Mr {{x}} have occurred in an interval of four minutes.
-Moreover, the total number of votes exceeds the population of Detroit significantly -- more specifically, the number of voters is eight times greater than Michigan's census bureau number.
-I think you'll agree that this constitutes sufficient proof that the election was falsified by some third party."
+"I have uncovered proof that the election was falsified by some third party.
+This was done by a comprehensive statistical analysis of the election data, combined with testimony of our undercover agent.
+That undercover agent was present during the time that the largest number of falsified votes were registered.
+I think you'll agree that the perpetrators of this attack on our city's democracy must be brought to justice."

 The screen shifts to Virtudyne's project announcement for ATLAS.
 "It is quite likely that the persons behind this have as their ultimate goal the complete annihilation of the system known as ATLAS.